DeviprasadShetty9833/Python_Journal/8_NumPy/README.md

 - **Tools for integrating C/C++ code**
 - **Random number generation**

 ❇️ NumPy arrays are similar to Python lists in some ways but are distinct and optimized for numerical and scientific computing.
+It aims to provide an array object that is up to 50x faster than traditional Python lists.

 <br>